-“Kelly and Tillerson confided in me that when they resisted the president, they weren’t being insubordinate, they were trying to save the country,” Haley wrote in her soon to be released book, “With All Due Respect.”
+“Kelly and Tillerson confided in me that when they resisted the president, they weren’t being insubordinate, they were trying to save the country,” Haley wrote in her soon to be released book, “.”

 “Tillerson went on to tell me the reason he resisted the president’s decisions was because, if he didn’t, people would die,” she added, saying the work against the president was taking a “dangerous path.”

 Haley described a meeting with Tillerson and Kelly, both of whom had parted ways with the president on pulling out of the Paris climate accords and other policy decisions.